 One also has to wonder if bicycles are permitted on “Bicycle And Pedestrian” bridges?
 Vehicles are generally banned from these.
 There are many of the projects that go over interstates, and canals and such… and oh yeah, what about the many multi-purpose paths?

-To be blunt: if the City of Phoenix intended to make sidewalk cycling generally illegal; they would, like e.g. the City of Tucson, have simply said so… and not relied on some strained combination of other codes.
+To put it plainly: if the City of Phoenix intended to make sidewalk cycling generally illegal; they would, like e.g. the City of Tucson, have simply said so… (see their code 5-2(a) below) and not relied on some strained combination of other codes.
 Local jurisdictions are certainly within their powers to enact a general sidewalk ban, Tucson and Prescott to name a couple, have done so; but at this point Phoenix has not.
 See the main article, sidewalk-cycling-in-arizona, for references to those and other local laws regulating sidewalk cycling.